egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 ## Sveltos Tiers Benefits

-Sveltos tiers allow seamless **targeting** and **update** of different Kubernetes applications and add-ons in a subset of clusters.
-Now, we have a way to perform updates without headaches, be confident and full of control using the GitOps approach.
+Sveltos tiers allow seamless **targeting** 🎯 and **updating** 🔄 of different Kubernetes applications and add-ons in a subset of clusters.
+Now, we have a way to perform updates without headaches 😌 and be confident and full of control 🛠️ using the GitOps approach.

 ## Conclusions

-In a couple of minutes, with a minimal configuration effort and following the GitOps approach we updated Cilium CNI in a subset of clusters painless!
-Find more about the Sveltos tiers [here](https://projectsveltos.github.io/sveltos/deployment_order/tiers/).
+In a few minutes ⏳, with minimal configuration effort and following the GitOps approach, we updated Cilium CNI in a subset of clusters painless! 🎉 Find more about the Sveltos tiers [here](https://projectsveltos.github.io/sveltos/deployment_order/tiers/).

 ## ✉️ Contact